 I am Assistant Professor at the University of Florida, with a joint appointment in the Department of Sociology and Criminology & Law and the Center for Latin American Studies.
 My research and teaching focus on inequality, policing, violence, and politics in Latin America.
 I am also passionate about qualitative inquiry and ethnography, and served as Managing Editor of Qualitative Sociology between 2010 and 2019.
 Click here for my CV.

 My first book, Harassed: Gender, Bodies, and Ethnographic Research (University of California Press, 2019), is co-authored with Patricia Richards.
 Harassed examines the androcentric, racist, and colonialist epistemological foundations of ethnographic methodology that contribute to silence surrounding sexual harassment and other forms of violence researchers encounter in the field.
 Check out the New Books Network Podcast episode where we talk about Harassed here.

 Along with David Smilde and Verónica Zubillaga, I am co-editing The Paradox of Violence in Venezuela.
-Using empirical case studies, we analyze why violence has increased in the country at the same time that poverty and inequality has decreased.
+Using empirical case studies, we analyze why violence increased in the country at the same time that poverty and inequality decreased under Hugo Chávez.

 My research has been published in Sociological Forum; The Sociological Quarterly; Journal of Latin American Studies; Crime, Law, and Social Change; and REVISTA M. Estudos sobre a Morte, os Mortos e o Morrer.

 I am an active contributor to popular conversations on policing, politics, and security reform in Latin America, publishing in venues such as NACLA, The Conversation, Insight Crime, the Christian Science Monitor, and Foreign Policy in Focus.
 I am also a frequent contributor to the Washington Office on Latin America's blog Venezuelan Politics and Human Rights.